-The physical properties of intertidal sediments is highly dependent on the particle size composition and can be very variable.
-Intertidal sediment habitats can support communities which are tolerant to a degree of drainage at low tide, variation in air temperature, and changes in salinity.
-Different types of sediment habitat support varying species assemblages which are generally dominated by infaunal species:
+The physical properties of intertidal sediments are highly dependent on the particle size composition and can be very variable.
+Intertidal sediment habitats can support communities which are tolerant to a degree of drainage at low tide, variations in air temperature, and changes in salinity.
+Different types of sediment habitat support varying species assemblages:

-- very coarse sediments tend to support few macrofaunal species because these sediments tend to be mobile and dry out when exposed at low tide. - medium and fine sand shores usually support a range of oligochaetes, polychaetes, and burrowing crustaceans, and muddy sand shores which are more stable also support a range of bivalves. - finer sediments (such as those within mudflats) tend to be more stable and retain some water between high tides, and therefore support a greater diversity of species.
+- Very coarse sediments tend to support few macrofaunal species because these sediments tend to be mobile and dry out when exposed at low tide. - Medium and fine sand shores usually support a range of oligochaetes, polychaetes, and burrowing crustaceans, and muddy sand shores which are more stable also support a range of bivalves. - Finer sediments (such as those within mudflats) tend to be more stable and retain some water between high tides, and therefore support a greater diversity of species.
 However, in areas with very fine and cohesive sediment with a black anoxic layer of sediment close to the survey, the species diversity tends to be lower because oxygen cannot penetrate very far below the sediment surface.